in

 3. Sand the first coat of sealer.

 Using grit sandpaper, make the surface smooth by applying even pressure.
-Then, get rid of the sanding dust by vacuuming them and wiping the surface, and thoroughly cleaning the wood using a tack cloth.
+Then, get rid of the sanding dust by vacuuming it, wiping the surface, and thoroughly cleaning the surface using a tack cloth.

 4. Apply two coats of paint to the surface.
 Get rid of bumps from the first coat of paint.
 Apply the second coat and wait until dry.

-Alder wood cabinets that are painted to complement the flooring of your kitchen will help you achieve a rustic, yet elegant kitchen.
-With this type of cabinet becoming trendy again, you can look forward to enjoying your kitchen and inviting people to your home.
+The cabinetry that is painted to complement the flooring of your kitchen will help you achieve a rustic yet elegant design.
+With this type of cabinetry becoming trendy again, you can look forward to enjoying your kitchen and inviting people to your home.

-For more alder wood cabinets ideas, visit our guide to Alder Kitchen Cabinets.
+For more wooden storage unit ideas, visit our guide to Alder Kitchen Cabinets.

 Leave a Reply